YarComicSans/Confirmit_Summer2018/Readme.txt

-Hello, I am from this state of day
+Hello, I am from this state of tay